itspongs/Conquest/README.md

 **ConQuest** is an interactive, Java-based quiz game designed to challenge your mind across a wide range of categories — from General Knowledge and Geography, to Programming, Driving, Media, and even internet-born **Brainrot** culture.

 Built with a clean graphical user interface, ConQuest delivers a fast, engaging, and multimedia-rich experience.
-Questions are randomized every session, answers are validated in real time, and your scores are saved automatically — so the competition never ends.
+Questions are randomized every session, answers are validated in real time, and your scores are saved automatically

 Whether you're a trivia enthusiast or just looking to test your limits, ConQuest offers something for everyone.